jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     import src.calculator
     import unittest

+  random_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_, it is used to make fake random numbers

-* then add variables that are assigned to random numbers, I also add an assertion
+* I add variables and a new assertion

   .. code-block:: python